All Episodes

 Yes, I do see that.

-Well, then you don't think she would run.
+Well then, you don't think she would run?

-Oh, you know, I'm thinking permanently.
+Oh no, I'm thinking permanently.

-It's called uh Peter Santilli.com.
+It's called Petersantilli.com.

 So there's no question that it's it's being toyed with and pondered.